-Your hot water heater is probably the most underappreciated appliance in your home.
-Really – without your water heater, you don’t have any of these luxuries:
+The water heater is probably the most underappreciated appliance in your home.
+Really – without your water heater, you wouldn’t have any of the following:

 - Steamy showers

 - Sanitized towels and sheets

 - Hot water, period.

 Given the importance of the water heater, do you actually know much about it?
 We’re here with a couple things to keep in mind when it comes to servicing, maintaining, and replacing your water heater.

 The usual lifespan of residential water heaters is between ten and twelve years.